na-na-hi/renget/archive/e9e5p.md

 A Clover Guild Story
 By Ribombee-anon

+-> *Note: A slightly updated version of this story can be found here: https://rentry.org/RibombeeJournal#map* ->

 There I stood, staring up at my giant enemy.
 In its clutches, high above my reach, it held the treasure I sought: a map.
 I couldn’t negotiate with this colossus.
 I couldn’t defeat it in a fight.
 But somehow, I had to claim my prize from it.

 “Are you okay, Booker?”